Jenna Elfman: Personal life

-In February 1991, she met actor Bodhi Pine Elfman (née Saboff) during an audition for a Sprite commercial.
-Four years later, they were married on February 18, 1995.
-Bodhi is of Jewish descent, and Jenna was raised Catholic.
-When they met, he was a practicing Scientologist.
-She became a Scientologist as well after her husband introduced her to its teachings.
-They have two children.
+In February 1991, Jenna Elfman met the actor Bodhi Pine Elfman (né Saboff) during an audition for a Sprite commercial.
+They were married on February 18, 1995.
+Jenna was raised Catholic, and Bodhi is of Jewish descent.
+The couple have two children.

 Scientology

-Elfman is a member of the Church of Scientology.
+Elfman was introduced to the Church of Scientology by her husband, and she is now a practicing member.
 By 2001 she had attained the State of Clear, and by 2020 she was on the OT VII level.
-Since the early 1990s Elfman had studied acting with prominent acting teacher and long-time Scientologist Milton Katselas, but cut ties with him in 2004 when Katselas had fallen into disfavor with Scientology.
+Since the early 1990s Elfman had studied acting with the prominent acting teacher and long-time Scientologist Milton Katselas, but cut ties with him in 2004 after he fell out of favor with Scientology.
 In 2001, Elfman opened a Scientology mission in San Francisco.

-In 2005 she appeared at the grand opening of Citizens Commission on Human Rights' museum, Psychiatry: An Industry of Death.
-She and husband Bodhi are listed on the CCHR website as members of the board of advisors.

-On May 24, 2006, she was the keynote speaker at the Human Rights Hero Award event in participation with the Scientology-affiliated groups Youth for Human Rights International and Artists for Human Rights (AFHR), an organization formed with the purpose of bringing artists together with the common cause of raising awareness of human rights around the world.
+In 2005, she appeared at the grand opening of Psychiatry: An Industry of Death, a museum sponsored by the Citizens Commission on Human Rights.
+On May 24, 2006, Elfman was the keynote speaker at the Human Rights Hero Award event in participation with the Scientology-affiliated groups Youth for Human Rights International and Artists for Human Rights (AFHR).
 On March 27, 2008, she and actor Charlie Sheen co-hosted the Scientology-affiliated New York Rescue Workers Detoxification Project charity event at Geisha House in Hollywood.

-Fundraising activities
+Philanthropy

-Elfman participated in fundraising activities, including donating an hour of her time for auction, donating a print of her lips, participating in a telethon fundraiser, hosting a comedy show, and asking for charity donations instead of birthday presents.
+Elfman has participated in philanthropic activities, including donating an hour of her time for auction, donating a print of her lips, participating in a telethon fundraiser, hosting a comedy show, and asking for charity donations instead of birthday presents.

 Elfman participated in awareness-raising initiatives, including modeling for a fashion show, reading to schoolchildren as part of the National Education Association Read Across America program, and hosting a party in her home to raise awareness for causes headed by the Environmental Working Group.

-Elfman is on the board of directors of the Dizzy Feet Foundation.
+Elfman is on the advisory board of American Dance Movement (formerly Dizzy Feet Foundation).